danielschwensen/danielschwensen.github.io/_posts/2019-04-07-compile-cSharp-source-file.md

 5. If you no longer want the Debian distribution installed on your computer, you can unregister it by using wslconfig.exe /unregister Debian.

 Note that when you unregister a Linux distribution, all data, settings, and software associated with that distribution will be permanently lost.
 Reinstalling from Microsoft Store will install a clean copy.

+* Tintin
+ * A reporter
+ * Has poofy orange hair
+ * Friends with the world's most awesome dog
+* Haddock
+ * A sea captain
+ * Has a fantastic beard
+  * Loves whiskey
+   * Possibly also scotch?